masukomi/mongodb_meilisearch/README.md

 record level.
 By setting filterable attributes you're giving Meilisearch guidance on what to do when indexing your data.

+Note that you will encounter problems in a shared index if you try and filter on a field that one of the contributing models doesn't have set as a filterable field, or doesn't have at all.

+### Sortable Fields

+Sortable fields work in essentially the same way as filterable fields.
+By default it's the same as your `FILTERABLE_ATTRIBUTE_NAMES` which, in turn, defaults to your `SEARCHABLE_ATTRIBUTES` You can override it by setting `SORTABLE_ATTRIBUTE_NAMES`.

+Note that you will encounter problems in a shared index if you try and sort on a field that one of the contributing models doesn't have set as a sortable field, or doesn't have at all.

 ### Indexing things
 **Important note**: By default anything you do that updates the search index (adding, removing, or changing) happens asynchronously.